unisa-rocketry/2018/README.md

 # Accelerometer:

 - Status:
-  - Prototyped on Arduino UNO Rev3 using XC4478 (3 DOF) from Jaycar.
+  - Prototyped on Arduino using XC4478 (3 DOF) from Jaycar.
   - Outputs g-force reading on XYZ axes to serial port.
   - Data logged to .txt file using CoolTermWin, and plotted in Excel manually.